 The income tax burden of a hypothetical family is estimated using the actual income tax system in each jurisdiction and assumptions about the sources of income for families at different income levels.
-The features of the individual income tax systems used in the Washington, DC Metropolitan Area are presented in Table 1 (page 7).
+The features of the individual income tax systems used in the Washington, DC Metropolitan Area are presented in Table 1.

 The five income levels used in this study are divided between wage and salary income.
-In previous versions of this report, capital gains and interest income were included, in addition to the assumptions of major itemized deductions on the following page.
+In previous versions of this report, capital gains and interest income were included, in addition to the assumptions of major itemized deductions.
 However, capital gains and interest income are not included in the current report to remove some of the variation that inconsistently changed the original income levels used, with little methodological benefit.
-(See the following page for more information on the itemized deductions that continue to be included in this report.)
-The following income levels are used for the income tax starting point in each jurisdiction and the District of Columbia, where Spouse 1 is assumed to earn 70 percent of the total income and Spouse 2 is assumed to earn 30 percent.3
+The following income levels are used for the income tax starting point in each jurisdiction and the District of Columbia, where Spouse 1 is assumed to earn 70 percent of the total income and Spouse 2 is assumed to earn 30 percent.